DSoiffer/wpi-reu-2023-public/README.md

 # Predicting Chemical Partitioning and PFAS Decomposition using Machine Learning
 ## Duncan Soiffer - WPI DS REU 2023

 Welcome to my additional materials page!
-Here you can find video files visualizing the reactions taking place during PFOA incineration, full simulation outputs, HTML files for a more human-readable version of my data, and (most importantly) citations for my poster.
+Here you can find video files visualizing the reactions taking place during PFOA incineration, full simulation outputs, HTML files containing a more human-readable version of some of my data, and (most importantly) citations for my poster.

 ### Video Files